 - Or provide counsel to help convince you are innocent of the accused crime

-Criminal defense lawyers have studied and trained to understand every aspect of criminal law and courtroom procedures.
-They know the criminal justice system, and can be your best shot at building a favorable case.
+Our criminal defense lawyers at Ivey McClellan have studied and trained to understand every aspect of criminal law and courtroom procedures.
+They know the criminal justice system, and are your strongest shot at building a favorable case.